rh-ai-kickstart/.github/profile/README.md

 # Welcome to AI kickstart :wave:

+**tl;dr** AI kickstarts are:
+* portable, AI-centric demos
-**tl;dr** AI kickstarts are portable AI-centric demos easily deployable in customer environments.
-They illustrate for the average user the art of the possible on Red Hat AI.
+* easily deployable in customer environments.

+They illustrate, for the average user, the art of the possible on Red Hat AI.

 ---